By Andrea Wachter, LMFT

 I used to fantasize that if I was about to have my last meal, I would eat everything I never let myself have.
 Back in my dieting decades, that would have been a lot!
 I spent years bouncing back and forth between the prison of restriction and the diet riot of all out binges.
 So the idea of being able to have anything I wanted as a last meal conjured up a feast of treats.
 (Although by the time I was done bingeing, I never felt like I had treated myself to much of anything!)

 As my husband and I drove along, we proceeded to tell each other what we might each order if we knew that we were approaching our last meal.
-“Grilled chicken and gorgonzola salad with vinaigrette dressing,” I said.
-“With my favorite bran muffin –the top of the muffin only, please, warmed — and some New York cheesecake frozen yogurt.
-Oh, and some perfectly ripe strawberries and pineapple with a few bites of my favorite chocolate cake.”
-We looked at each other and laughed as we simultaneously agreed that these are the kinds of foods I usually eat every day!
+“Grilled chicken and gorgonzola salad with some yummy dressing,” I said.
+“With a warm bran muffin topped with some of my favorite ice cream.
+Oh, and some perfectly ripe strawberries with a few bites of my favorite chocolate cake.”
+We looked at each other and laughed as we simultaneously agreed that these are the kinds of foods that I usually eat every day!

 I spent most of my life eating salads with low-fat dressing, lean protein, fruit and a small list of what I considered to be acceptable carbs.
 I would then proceed (sometimes weeks, days, hours or minutes later) to binge on all the stuff I never let myself have.
 It took me many years and many pounds to gain the courage to break that crazy cycle.
 I eventually learned that if I ate what I truly wanted — in moderate amounts — there would be nothing to rebel from; I would be genuinely satisfied and I could go on with my day until the next time my body needed food.
 I thought when I first began this radical experiment that I would only want carbs and fats but that was only the case when I never let myself have them (or told myself they were “bad” when I did.)
 But when all foods became equal options on the menu, the deprived beast inside of me eventually began to tame.
 I began to eat what were previously forbidden foods, and a moderate amount began to satisfy me.
 When I truly listened to my body rather than the starving rebellious beast within, I began to crave what turned out to be pretty balanced meals.